-Religious dogmas might play an influential role in politics, with churches or religious groups acting as interest groups (e.g., with regard to laws on abortion or divorce) as part of the decision-making process.
-However, if the legal order and the political institutions are defined by and derived from religious dogmas, there will likely be fundamental barriers to the development of individual beliefs, capacities and choices.
+Note: Religious dogmas can prove influential in politics, with churches or religious groups acting as interest groups (e.g., with regard to laws on abortion or divorce) as part of the decision-making process.
+This should negatively affect the assessment only in those instances, when their influence leads to the direct transfer of religious norms into laws.